-For example, food accompanied by conflict or tension will condition our baby brains to associate that food with negative feelings.
+For example, food accompanied by conflict or tension will condition our young brains to associate that food with negative feelings.

-However, when there are joy and excitement after the introduction to a portion of food for the first time, we grow more accustomed to eating it.
+However, when there are feelings of joy or excitement after the introduction to a portion of food for the first time, we grow more accustomed to eating it.

-Why does healthy food taste bad?
-You may find healthy food disgusting if you have been genetically primed to love junk foods.
+You may find that healthy food is disgusting if you have been genetically primed to love junk foods.

-While most people are born with a natural preference for sweet foods, a few others have a stronger hatred for bitter tastes from foods like broccoli, brussels sprouts, or grapefruit.
+While most people are born with a natural preference for sweet foods, some also have an even stronger hatred for bitter tastes from foods like broccoli, brussels sprouts, or grapefruit.